 Step 1: Application

-The Instructor Trainer Candidate (ITC) applies to join the IT Development Program.
-The application documents the candidate’s prerequisites and suitability for the program and is reviewed by the Program Development Committee (PDC).
-Please allocate 2-3 weeks for the PDC to review the application.
+In either case, the process starts by completing the application.
+It documents the candidate’s prerequisites and suitability for the program and is reviewed by the Program Committee (PC).
+Please allow 2-3 weeks for the Program Committee to review the application.

 Start the Application Process